Skip to main content

 When we examine the cellular and molecular level, the case for physiologically-informed accommodations becomes even more compelling.
 Consider the role of pro-inflammatory cytokines, such as Tumor Necrosis Factor-alpha (TNF-α), Interleukin-6 (IL-6), and Interleukin-1 (IL-1).
 These signaling molecules are central to the inflammatory cascade that characterizes many autoimmune diseases, such as rheumatoid arthritis and inflammatory bowel disease.

-Their production is also stimulated by psychosocial stress via activation of the sympathetic and the HPA axis.
+Their production is also stimulated by psychosocial stress via activation of the sympathetic nervous system and the HPA axis.
 These cytokines are responsible for the debilitating symptoms of “sickness behavior,” which include fatigue, anhedonia, social withdrawal, and cognitive deficits.
 This is the biological basis for the “brain fog” and profound weariness that so many individuals with chronic illness experience.

 A standard corporate wellness program that emphasizes strenuous physical activity can, in an individual with a high inflammatory burden, paradoxically increase cytokine production and worsen their symptoms.
 The metabolic demand of the exercise, coupled with the psychological pressure to perform, acts as a potent stressor.